ibm-cloud-docs/databases-for-mongodb-gen2/getting-started.md

 * `disk_encryption_key_crn` - The CRN of a KMS key (for example, [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started) or [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about)), which is then used for disk encryption.
 A KMS key CRN is in the format `crn:v1:<...>:key:<id>`.
 * `backup_encryption_key_crn` - The CRN of a KMS key (for example, [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started) or [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about)), which is then used for backup encryption.
 A KMS key CRN is in the format `crn:v1:<...>:key:<id>`.

-    To use a key for your backups, you must first [enable the service-to-service delegation](/docs/cloud-databases?topic=cloud-databases-key-protect#byok-for-backups).
+    To use a key for your backups, you must first [enable the service-to-service delegation](/docs/databases-for-mongodb-gen2?topic=databases-for-mongodb-gen2-key-protect&interface=api#key-byok).
     {: note}

 * `members_memory_allocation_mb` - otal amount of memory to be shared between the database members within the database.
 For example, if the value is "6144", and there are three database members, then the deployment gets 6 GB of RAM total, giving 2 GB of RAM per member.
 If omitted, the default value is used for the database type is used.
 * `members_disk_allocation_mb` - Total amount of disk to be shared between the database members within the database.
 For example, if the value is "30720", and there are three members, then the deployment gets 30 GB of disk total, giving 10 GB of disk per member.
 If omitted, the default value for the database type is used.
 * `members_cpu_allocation_count` - Enables and allocates the number of specified dedicated cores to your deployment.
 For example, to use two dedicated cores per member, use *`"members_cpu_allocation_count":"2"`*.
 If omitted, the default value *Shared CPU* uses compute resources on shared hosts.
-* `service_endpoints` - The [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) supported on your deployment: `private`.
+* `service_endpoints` - The service endpoints supported on your deployment: `private`.
 This is a required parameter.

-(--fix needs updates and commands)
+NAKUL! (--fix needs updates and commands)

 ## Step 2: Provision through Terraform
 {: #provision_instance_tf}